Tuesday, April 23, 2024

 Another group of 59 were designed by Porsche in 2009.

-Indicative of a love of history, the municipality refurbished 426 vintage trams made from 1960 to 1990 by a Czech company named Tatra.
+Indicative of its love of history, the municipality refurbished 426 vintage trams made from 1960 to 1990 by a Czech company named Tatra.

 Tatra was famous since the 1930s for streamlined cars.

-The interiors of those trams look as modern as the newest ones, but their exteriors retain a retro streamlined appearance from the 1960s.
+The interiors of those trams are as modern as the newest ones, but their exteriors retain a retro streamlined appearance from the 1960s.
 They have a 98.9% reliability rating!

 We liked riding on them: circular headlights, curved roofs, skirted wheels, and bi-color paintjobs.
 Most of the vintage ones involve two cars that are connected.
-The nostalgic ones are beloved by Praguers.
+Those nostalgic ones are beloved by Praguers.

 Occasionally, routes are served by a single coupé.
 (They reminded me of Mr. Rogers’ trolley).
-They whooshed around corners and clanged their bells before rattling along the rails to farther stops.
+We had fun riding on those models, as they whooshed around corners and clanged their bells before rattling along the rails to farther stops.

 Lastly, there are 52 Tatra trams from the 1980s and early 1990s with a boxy appearance.

-Trams have easy-to-clean seats made of wood or plastic, tall windows, and plenty of digital displays that indicate the route and its upcoming stations.
+Trams have easy-to-clean seats made of wood or plastic, tall windows, and plenty of digital displays that indicate the route and upcoming stations.
 Passengers enter through all of the doors—not just at the front.
-In the most-populated areas, all of the doors automatically open.
-As trams reach the outer boroughs, the doors rely on riders to push buttons on them to open.
+At main stations, all of the doors automatically open.
+As trams reach the outer boroughs, the doors rely on riders to push buttons to open them.
 That keeps noise out and air-conditioning in, which is smart.
 Traveling on trams gave us priority in traffic because pedestrians and cars must yield.

 We rode Tram #22, which is one of the most scenic routes in the city.